apigee/devportal-kickstart-project-composer/README.md

 # Apigee Developer Portal Kickstart Composer Project

 This [Composer](https://getcomposer.org) project template is a quick way to install the [Apigee Developer Portal Kickstart installation profile](https://www.drupal.org/project/apigee_devportal_kickstart) for Drupal.

-This is a Composer package that installs the following components to make a fully working and configured site:
+It installs the following components to make a fully working and configured site, which may be useful for "offline installation" use cases:

 * [Drupal Core](https://www.drupal.org)
 * [Apigee Developer Portal Kickstart installation profile](https://www.drupal.org/project/apigee_devportal_kickstart)